Clinical Psychology Masters Programs with Course Descriptions

 - Marital and family systems

 Employment Outlook and Salary Information

 Clinical psychologists find employment in private practices, schools, hospitals, nursing homes and other health care facilities.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of clinical, counseling and school psychologists from 2010-2020 is expected to grow 22%, which is faster than the national average for all occupations.
-This is due in part to the increased demand for psychologist services needed at schools, hospitals, consulting firms and other clinics and centers.
-As reported by the bureau, the median per-hour rate for clinical psychologists as of May 2012 was $32.53, which translates to $67,650 annually.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), employment of clinical, counseling and school psychologists from 2014-2024 is expected to grow 20%, which is faster than the national average for all occupations.
+This is due in part to the increased demand for psychological services at schools, hospitals, consulting firms and other clinics and centers.
+As reported by the BLS, the median salary for these professionals as of May 2015 was $70,580.